komejo/d8-theming-guide/README.md

 	description: 'An awesome D8 theme.'

 A theme description.
 This description is also displayed on the *Appearance* page.
+For the core themes, this package is of course `core`.

 	package: Custom